CluelessBiker/project4-print-statements/README.md

 ## Testing
 I was unable to load the home (index.html) page using the generic views.
 This was resolved with trial & error, and I realised that by changing the class to a function in views.py, as well as simply rendering the page, along with removing the ```.as_view()``` from the url path resolved the issue.

+The css styles were not loading into my blog page, or my blog post page.
+Upon reviewing this [Django tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial06/), I discovered that I needed to update my href link to ```{% static 'css/style.css' %}```.
+This corrected the issue instantly

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.